Will I need to drive my own vehicle to conduct my everyday life (work/school/shopping) at my destination?

 Taxis - These are popular and can be found everywhere.
 There are three types of taxis that operate in Hong Kong: Urban (red), New Territories (green) and Lantau (blue), and their fees are not the same.
 The flag fall fare for urban taxis start at HK$24 for the first 2km and increases at the rate of HK$1.7 per 0.2km and/or HK$1.6 per minute of waiting time.
 New Territories taxis fall fare starts at HK$20.50 and Lantau taxis at HK$19.

 Fees for baggage, pets, pre-booking, tunnels and tolls will be added if necessary.
 Please visit the Transport Department website for details.

 - MTR - It's easy to get around with this train service.
 It serves the important areas of the northern part of HK Island, the Kowloon peninsula and the southern New Territories quite well.

 - Buses - Routes are numbered and fares decrease as buses near the end of their routes.

 - Mini-buses (red and green) - Unless you read Chinese, stick with the green ones.
 They take a maximum of 16 people, seated.
-Like regular buses, they go on a set route and have set fares that decrease.
+Like regular buses, they go on a set route and have set fares.
 But they differ from buses in that they can be flagged down at any point of the route.
 Similarly, should you want to get off, just tell the driver.
-For example, if you live at 77 Robinson Road, just raise your voice a few blocks before your home and say 'Chat-sap-chat' (77 in Cantonese) and the driver will respond by raising his arm and stop at the cloest convenient point.
+For example, if you live at 77 Robinson Road, just raise your voice a few blocks before your home and say 'Chat-sap-chat' (77 in Cantonese) and the driver will respond by raising his arm and stop at the closest convenient point.

 Could an expat also use public transportation to get out of the city—to surrounding towns, recreation areas or suburbs?
 If so, list options.